redis/redis-doc/topics/sentinel.md

 The field "sentinel_tilt_since_seconds" indicates how many seconds the Sentinel already is in the TILT mode.
 If it is not in TILT mode, the value will be -1.

-Note that in some way TILT mode could be replaced using the monotonic clock API that many kernels offer.
+Note that in some ways TILT mode could be replaced using the monotonic clock API that many kernels offer.
 However it is not still clear if this is a good solution since the current system avoids issues in case the process is just suspended or not executed by the scheduler for a long time.